 When no resolution is to be had in negotiations and an engagement is on the horizon, Local 802 notifies all its members of the circumstances via e-mail blasts, social media and – if enough lead time permits – by advance publication in Allegro.
 In some cases, there is enough time to notify members that there may be a problem with an engagement, with instructions to call the office and let us know if you have been contacted to perform.
 That advance word gives members a chance to evaluate the job offer and make contingency plans.
 In cases where negotiations have broken down just prior to the engagement, an emergency e-mail blast is sent to inform members that a decision has been made to withhold our services.
 The disruption that may follow is a necessary part of demonstrating to the employer the strength of our solidarity.
 Clearly, there is a potential sacrifice on the part of our members, all in the name of maintaining our bargaining power and ensuring a fair deal.
 That sacrifice is never taken for granted when dealing with a problem employer.

 The Do Not Work order from the local may be accompanied by a request to the AFM that the employer be placed on the AFM’s Unfair List.
 This results in a notice being published in the International Musician magazine, informing all union members of the problem at hand.
 Often, that Unfair status brings action and resolution.
 Sometimes not.
-We also publish the Unfair List in Allegro; see the yellow box on this page.

 Our union’s expectation is that, per our bylaws, members will refrain from accepting engagements that are not covered under a union agreement.
 The Do Not Work notice to the membership usually results in us standing together to demand area standard wages, health and pension payments and regulated working conditions.
 Another protection we seek in all agreements relates to the possible capture and commercial exploitation of location recordings, some of which may happen without our members’ awareness.
 Employers may show up with waivers to release the rights of your recorded performance without compensation.
 Sometimes cash buyouts are offered.
 There is much at stake here, often in terms of future money being left on the table.
 Standing together in this case means holding onto our creative rights – our intellectual property – that we may willingly exchange for fair wages with re-use and new use payments for the recorded product.